How do I Buy Shares in South Africa?

 The Johannesburg Stock Exchange (JSE) is the largest stock exchange in Africa and one of the top-ten largest in the world by market capitalization.
 This is where you can buy shares in South Africa.

-See Also Where To Buy BTS Merch In South Africa
+See Also Shein Delivery To South Africa